thbounzer/notes/chsolo-cap.md

  * You can setup chef client on the guest running `kitchen setup machinename`, default provisioner is chef-solo
  * Destroy (if needed) machine instances with `kitchen destroy machinename`

-2. Cookbooks
+2. **Cookbook**
  * Generate cookbook, using chef-dk: `chef generate cookbook nameofcookbook`
+ * Generate a file for a cookbook: `chef generate file nameofthefile`
+ * Deploy the created cookbook (converging a node): `kitchen converge machinename`

-A. Various things to keep in mind
+A. **Various things to keep in mind**
  * *Ohai*: Is a chef provided tool, runs on a node and creates a json with an abundant set of informations related to the node machine.
  * *Modes*: local-mode, client-mode, solo.
 Solo will be deprecated in the feature, get used to more powerful local-mode.
  * *Knife and Chef*: Future chef-dk releases will unify all operations related to cookbook management to use just the chef command instead of knife. chef generate command supports -for example- creation of cookbooks in incremental way.
+ * *to converge* means to deploy a cookbook